 Investments - The Foundation accounts for their equity securities in accordance with FASB ASC 958-321, Not-for-Profit Entities - Investments - Equity Securities and their debt securities in accordance with FASB ASC 958-320, Not-for-Profit Entities - Investments - Debt Securities.
 Under FASB ASC 958-320 and FASB ASC 958-321, the Foundation reports investments in equity and debt securities at fair value.
-The fair values of marketable equity securities with readily determinable fair values are based on quoted market prices.
-The fair value of fixed income securities are measured using quoted market prices multiplied by the quantity held when quoted market prices are observable.
+The fair values of marketable equity securities are measured using quoted market prices multiplied by the quantity held when quoted market prices are observable.
 If quoted market prices are not available, fair value is determined using one, or a combination, of the following methods (1) a matrix pricing for similar bonds, (2) quoted prices for recent trading activity of assets with similar characteristics to the bond or (3) using an income approach valuation technique that considers, among other things, rates currently observed in publicly traded debt markets for debt of similar terms to companies with comparable credit risk and a credit value adjustment to consider the likelihood of counterparty nonperformance, after consideration for the impact of collateralization and netting agreements, if applicable.

-As of June 30, 2023 and 2022, the Foundation's investments in equity instruments without readily determinable fair values consisted of investments in non-traded partnership interests.
+As of June 30, 2024 and 2023, the Foundation's investments in equity instruments without readily determinable fair values consisted of investments in non-traded partnership interests.
 The Foundation adjusts the carrying value of non-marketable equity securities up or down for observable price changes in orderly transactions for identical or similar investments of the same issuer and for impairment, if any (referred to as the measurement alternative).
 All gains and losses on non-marketable equity securities, realized and unrealized, are recognized in the statement of activities and change in net assets as changes in net assets.